 Last summer, the free agent quarterback shared a video on social media that he wants to make his NFL return soon.
 “5 am.
 5 days a week.
 For 3 years.
 Still ready,” Kaepernick posted.

 Yet, not a single team has signed Colin Kaepernick since the end of of the 2016 season.
 There are likely several reasons why that hasn’t happened — perhaps some even about Kaepernick kneeling during the national anthem, protesting social injustice, racial inequality and police brutality — but it doesn’t change the fact that his phone hasn’t rang about a new football deal.

-Talking to reporters on the South Lawn of the White House on Friday, August 9, someone asked President Trump, “Should Colin Kapernick get an opportunity to play in the NFL” and the POTUS gave a very straight-forward answer.
+Talking to reporters on the South Lawn of the White House in August, someone asked President Trump, “Should Colin Kapernick get an opportunity to play in the NFL” and the POTUS gave a very straight-forward answer.